Dung24-6/Dung24-6/README.md

 _**Much though he recites the sacred texts, but acts not accordingly, that heedless man is like a cowherd who only counts the cows of others**_

 The Buddha

+_**If you focus on results, you will never change.
+If you focus on change, you will get results.**_

+Jack Dixon